alwaysbegrowing/telegram-standup-bot/README.md

 7. Pull down the env variables as a local .env file for local development `vercel env pull`

-8. Setup a webhook to your vercel URL https://core.telegram.org/bots/webhooks
+8. Setup a webhook to your vercel standup URL https://core.telegram.org/bots/webhooks (example URL: `https://bla-vercel.com/api/standup`)

 This is how your bot will know when events happen inside of telegram